 Here's a self-study training manual on Budget and Reserve Schedules.
 The manual provides important

 information for the Treasurer, other board members and interested owners.
 It was published by the Department

 of Business & Professional Regulation, which is a part of the Division of Florida Condominiums, Timeshares, and Mobile

 Homes.
 The manual includes training material, with definitions, examples, checklists, and a series of practice exercises.

 Jupiter Bay's Financial Policy

 The Association President in 2013 asked Paul St.Clair, who wrote Jupiter Bay's original Financial Policy, to update

 the policy to conform to current statutes, code and procedures.
 This task was initially completed in February,

-2014, and since then eight policy drafts were developed, sent to Board members, and reviewed with Jupiter Bay Treasurers
+2014, and afterwards eight policy drafts were developed, sent to Board members, and reviewed with Jupiter Bay Treasurers

 and bookkeeping staff.
-The "final" version was approved by the Board of Directors at the May 20th Board Meeting.
+The updated version was approved by the Board of Directors at the May 20th Board Meeting.